anbguye/popreel/README.md

-(can maybe finish missing items in the project if it's not finished so that your project is a complete project and not a half-baked project)
+(can maybe work on implementing the login if you haven't done that already)

 # PopReel